 Just imagine for a second, if you could make hundreds or even thousands of dollars per month playing poker online.
 Wouldn’t it feel quite good to pay for a luxury vacation or a powerful laptop with your poker winnings?
-All this is possible by learning a winning strategy for 6-max.
+All this is possible by learning a winning strategy for 6-max NLHE.
 You don’t need to spend years studying complicated math equations before you can start winning.
 Instead, just get your fundamentals right, and you’re on your way to become a crusher.
 Our ambassadors at Beasts Of Poker can assure you that making money by outplaying their opponents at poker tables is a feeling like no other – and the best part is, you can do the same!
+If you’re already a winning player at low-stakes and want to crush higher stakes, you should try out the high-stakes course from MMASherdog covering advanced 6-max poker strategy with both theoretical poker content and video lessons.

 What this guide covers

-Our Champion’s Guide To Crush 6-Max Cash Games gives you an updated outlook on what 6-max poker is all about, what are the main adjustment compared to full-ring, what kind of strategy we should use in the preflop game and how we should approach the most common postflop spots.
-Lastly, we cover the most beneficial exploitative plays you should have in your game book to win more chips from weak players.
-You can use the strategies laid out in this guide in both regular 6-max games as well as at Zoom & fastforward tables.
-Let’s get started!
+Our Champion’s Guide To Crush 6-Max Cash Games gives you an updated outlook on what six max poker is all about and what are the main adjustment compared to full-ring.
+Additionally, we’ll cover what kind of strategy we should use in the pre-flop game and how we should approach the most common post-flop spots.
+Lastly, we cover the most beneficial exploitative plays and strategy tips you should have in your game book to win more chips from weak players.
+You can use the poker strategies laid out in this guide in both regular 6-max games as well as at Zoom & fast forward tables.
+If you’re a tournament player, feel free to check out our Poker Tournament Strategy Guide.
+Let’s get started with the basics!

 How 6-max poker works